Dropbox focuses on collaboration with major app redesign

 Dropbox is not the only software vendor that wants to serve as a digital workplace hub, with various vendors staking a claim.
 In Dropbox's case, this means taking a document-centric approach.

 Content is one of the core elements of team collaboration, along with conversations and coordination, said Cannell, and a range of products have evolved to meet the needs of each of these areas.
-Slack and Microsoft Teams center around conversations, while Dropbox, Box, OneDrive, G-Drive focus on content.
+Slack and Microsoft Teams centre around conversations, while Dropbox, Box, OneDrive, G-Drive focus on content.
 The likes of Asana, Trello and Monday are tailored to work coordination.

 "All teams need a combination of these three core elements," said Cannell.